smohith/cp4i-install/README.md

    ![cp4i-operator-subscribe.png](images/cp4i-operator-subscribe.png)

    The OLM will now go out and pull all the operators included in CP4I and their dependencies from the online catalog and install them.
 This could take several minutes.
-When complete the result should look something like:
+When complete the result should look something like the following with a status of `Succeeded`:

    ![cp4i-operators-installed.png](images/cp4i-operators-installed.png)